What Pakistan hopes to achieve through Kartarpur Sahib Corridor Project

 Sidhu gets clearance to travel to Pakistan for Kartarpur Corridor inauguration

-At Darbar Sahib, Guru Nanak had spent last 18 years of his life.
+At Darbar Sahib, Guru Nanak had spent the last 18 years of his life.

 Notwithstanding a chill in bilateral ties over Kashmir, Pakistan and India after tough negotiations signed a landmark agreement on October 24 to operationalise the corridor to allow Indian pilgrims to visit the holy Darbar Sahib in Pakistan.